Perfect Forwarding and std::forward

 }

-But we now have a second issue - we’ve lost the benefits of move semantics.
+Our code now compiles, but we've lost the benefits of move semantics.
 Our object is being copied, regardless of whether we provide an lvalue or rvalue.
 The output of the previous code example is:

 Copying